tchen-research/RandNLA/05-Low-Rank-Approximation/low-rank-approximation.md

 \end{equation}
 where $\vec{U}_k$ contains the first $k$ columns of $\vec{U}$, $\vec{\Sigma}_k$ is the diagonal matrix containing the first $k$ singular values, and $\vec{V}_k$ contains the first $k$ columns of $\vec{V}$.

+This chapter focuses on algorithms which work with matrices stored in memory.
+When reading individual entries of $\vec{A}$ is expensive, a related class of [sampling-based low-rank approximation](./low-rank-approximation-sampling) methods may be more appropriate.
+We discuss these methods along side other sampling-based methods in [Chapter 7](./sampling).

 ### Further reading

 - @halko_martinsson_tropp_11: Early survey on the [Randomized SVD](./randomized-svd.ipynb) and [Randomized Subspace Iteration](./subspace-iteration.ipynb) that that popularized RandNLA for low-rank approximation.